theshoeshiner/JStruct/README.md

 	public Long myLongUnsigned;
 ```

 The ``@StructEntity`` Annotation can be used to further customize the packing process.
+It has 5 properties which can be specified...

+* The ``byteOrder`` property is used to specify the Byte Order used for packing the entity.
+* The ``charset`` property is used to specify the name of the Charset to be used for unpacking Strings.
+* The ``trimAndPad`` property can be used to enable trimming and padding of byte[] and String tokens.
+* The ``prefix`` and ``suffix`` properties are used to configure a number of empty bytes at the beginning and end of the struct.